Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Human Quality Control

-This section outlines the quality control procedures within our automated pipeline.
-As shown in the previous Figure~\ref{fig:pipeline}, there are two required quality control points: \textbf{(1) after generating knowledge triplets}, and \textbf{(2) after generating images}.
+This section outlines the quality control procedures within our automated framework.
+As shown in Figure~\ref{fig:pipeline}, there are two required quality control points: (1) after generating knowledge triplets, and (2) after generating images.
 In practice, to reduce the workload for annotators at the first point, we subdivide it into three steps: (i) after extracting knowledge components, (ii) after generating context pairs, and (iii) after generating knowledge triplets.
-Below, we detail the guidelines applied at each stage.
+In this section, we first describe the quality control guidelines applied at each stage of the framework, followed by the principles used for annotating open-ended responses.